martinbalke-401-adavanced-js/401-lab-10/README.md

 `What does .isModified do and why do we use it?`

 isModified is a built in mongoose function which checks an input against the data that is saved in the database and returns a boolean.
 We're using it here to allow us to check if the user has changed their password so that if they do we can resave it.

+` What are the pros and cons of setting res.cookie?`

+Setting a cookie allows you to persist the users log in acrossed multiple pages but doing that is not very secure.